Balbader/dataStructuresAndAlgorithmsInJs/BigO/README.md

 + To look for loops that iterates over the input

 2. We are not trying to get exact time of growth but to understand ***HOW*** input grows
+3. In the case of an job interview, rarely will you be asked for the best or average case scenario.